Alumasc’s strategy is to build specialised positions in premium building product markets.

 2007 was a transformational year for Alumasc, when Levolux, the UK’s leading solar shading company was acquired, which helped re-position the group’s building products activities more firmly in the growing, sustainable building products arena.
 In the same year, Brock Metal, a zinc alloy producer and the last of the group’s major non-precision engineering businesses was sold.

-The acquisition of Levolux, the subsequent acquisition in 2008 of Blackdown Greenroofs and Rainclear Systems in 2012, together with the disposal of Alumasc Dispense in 2011, Alumasc Precision Components in 2015 and Dyson Diecastings in 2016, has enabled the group now to achieve strategic focus on its core building products activities.
+The acquisition of Levolux, the subsequent acquisition in 2008 of Blackdown Greenroofs and Rainclear Systems in 2012, together with the disposal of Alumasc Dispense in 2011, Alumasc Precision Components in 2015 and Dyson Diecastings in 2016, has enabled the group focus on its core building products activities.